 - The penalty for not borrowing is that the interest rate will fall to the bottom of the corridor prevailing in the country which may be zero if the central bank does not offer a return on reserves, For example, Japan has been able to maintain a zero interest rate policy for years with record fiscal deficits simply by spending more than it borrows.
 This also illustrates that government spending is independent of borrowing, with the latter best thought of as coming after spending.

-- Government debt-issuance is a monetary policy consideration rather than being intrinsic to fiscal policy; and
+- Government debt-issuance in the context of open-market operations is a monetary policy consideration rather than being intrinsic to fiscal policy; and

 - A fiscal surplus describes from an accounting perspective what the government had done not what it has received.